 The main focus is that in the modern Western world, we tend to see struggle in the learning process as a sign of weakness or lesser intelligence.
 When learning doesn't come to the student effortlessly or as Alix states "naturally", the first hurdle can be a place where they give up.
 The student may feel inadequate, unintelligent, a failure and so on.
 The student has a negative emotional response based on Western cultural behaviour.
 To avoid further failure or disappointment, the student gives up as the threat of more negative emotions are too much.

 Whereas in the East, struggle is seen as an opportunity, something to be expected in the learning process and something that is a sign of being willing to apply effort, having a strong character, determination and persistence.
 In this way, struggle has a positive emotional response based on Eastern cultural behaviour.
-If the student sees struggle as a sign of strength, they are more likely to continue and complete the learning process.
+If the student sees struggle as a sign of strength, they are more likely to continue and engage in the learning process.

 Thinking further, if there isn’t struggle in the learning process, when things in life come easy, where is the desire to start or even continue?
 Where is the reward for no effort made?
 If everyone was perfect at everything in a short frame of time, what would be the point?

 Tai Chi and Qigong

 With the knowledge that Tai Chi is a complex practice that takes years to learn, explore and progress.
 With the understanding that progression only comes from the desire and ability to apply effort to your training.
 Knowing that skill in Tai Chi and Qigong does not come to us as a gift, how can you make struggle in the learning process more productive?
 Reframe your mindset to see struggle as a gift.